 Theory of Knowledge

-Our course combines IB-authorised content focused on asking questions, listening to the perspectives of others, and forming evidence-based opinions, with access to all relevant materials.
+Our course combines IB-authorised content with a focus on asking questions, listening to the perspectives of others, and forming evidence-based opinions; all relevant material is included within the course.
 Our global online classrooms are particularly useful to stimulate discussions with a wide variety of cultural viewpoints.

-The course is being updated for September 2020 to reflect the requirements of the revised IB syllabus (first examinations May 2022).
+The course reflects the requirements of the revised IB syllabus (first examinations May 2022).

 - New units on two of the optional themes: Language and Technology (we do not explicitly cover the other optional themes but they may be touched upon during the other parts of the course)

 - Updated content supporting the external assessment; the Essay

 - New content relating to the new internal assessment; the Exhibition